Skip to main content

 How it works: Disrupts cell division in the fungus, stopping it from reproducing.
 Systemic.
 Higher application volume than azoxy or propi (2 to 4 fl oz per 1K) so a quart doesn't last as many applications.

-Best against: Dollar spot, brown patch, anthracnose, leaf spot, snow mold.
+Best against: Brown patch, summer patch, anthracnose, leaf spot, snow mold.

 Resistance warning: Dollar spot has documented resistance to FRAC 1 in some regions.
 This is why you rotate, never rely on one group alone.